Wedding Photography at Lambeth Town Hall & Register Office

 The Council Chamber: This room has a traditional horseshoe shape, allowing guests a good view wherever they sit.
 It has space for 100 in the central part of the room, with a further 60 on the balcony if required.

-Suite 16: Can Accommodate 100 wedding guests.
+Suite 16: Can accommodate 100 wedding guests.
 Its separate kitchen area is perfect for your ceremony and reception.

 The Ante Chamber: With a capacity for 11-25 guests, this room is long and narrow – like a wide corridor!
 It has good, natural light and is perfect for wedding photography.